GoogleCloudPlatform/python-docs-samples/codelabs/flex_and_vision/README.md

     $ gcloud app create

-Set an environment variable for your project ID:
+Set an environment variable for your project ID, replacing `[YOUR_PROJECT_ID]` with your project ID:

     $ export PROJECT_ID=[YOUR_PROJECT_ID]